A Survey on Table-and-Text HybridQA: Concepts, Methods, Challenges and Future Directions: Methods

 \subsubsection{5.2.3\ \ Data-Manipulation}

-Data manipulation, including pre-training and data format modification, is an effective method to address the table structure's comprehensive challenges by processing data, including modifying the data format or expand the data size. \paragraph{Pre-Training:} PoEt \cite{pi2022reasoning} adopts SQL execution task as a proxy of numerical reasoning task, considering the \ti{code execution} and \ti{language reasoning} share the similar protocol.
-Moreover, it's feasible and cheaper to collect the high-quality code execution dataset compared with the challenging HybridQA dataset.
-Specially, PoEt first fine-tunes the pretrained language model (e.g., BART and T5) on the synthesized code-related data, then fine-tunes it on the original HybridQA dataset.
-Experimental results show that the model gets improved in term of multiple types of reasoning skills including numerical reasoning that needed in HybridQA. \paragraph{Format Modification:} Modifying the input and output of the reader can significantly improve the ability of understanding tables and generate answers.
-TaCube \cite{zhou2022tacube} pre-generates information about tables like the maximum or minimum value of every column called the cube.
-Then a model is trained to retrieve question-related cubes and concatenated results to the flattened table as input.
-To avoid the embarrassment of table processing, DuRePa \cite{li-etal-2021-dual} generates SQL about the question and uses a script to execute it on the table.
-The model also directly generates the final answer and decides which one to use.
+Data manipulation, including pre-training and data format modification, is a series of simple but effective methods to enhance the table understanding of the model by adjusting the format and scale of the data without modifying the model structures. \paragraph{Pre-Training:} PoEt \cite{pi2022reasoning} adopts SQL execution task as a proxy of numerical reasoning task, considering the \ti{code execution} and \ti{language reasoning} share a similar protocol.
+For example, the model can learn the numerical reasoning capability by executing arithmetic formulations.
+Especially, PoEt first fine-tunes the pre-trained language model (e.g., BART and T5) on the synthesized code-related data, then fine-tunes it on the original HybridQA dataset. \paragraph{Format Modification:} Considering that the ability of PLM to understand data in various formats is different, modifying the input and output formats of the reader can significantly improve the ability to understand tables and generate answers.
+TaCube \cite{zhou2022tacube} pre-generates information about tables, like the extremum value of every column called the cube.
+To avoid the embarrassment of table processing, DuRePa \cite{li-etal-2021-dual} generates SQL as well as answers and decides which one to use.
 Considering the poor numerical computing power of PLM, FinQANet \cite{chen-etal-2021-finqa} generates domain-specific language instead of the arithmetic results provided by FinQA.
 While UniRPG \cite{zhou2022unirpg} extends numerical reasoning programs from tables to text, which can also use text spans as computation values.